 Mercedes-Benz Pontonobilia

 Mercedes-Benz Victory Posters

-The Mille Miglia poster is historically incorrect for the following reasons: It is shown as having only one driver, but the race was won by Stirling Moss and his navigator, Denis Jenkinson.
+The Mille Miglia poster is historically incorrect for the following reasons: It is shown as having only one driver, but the race was actually won by Stirling Moss and his navigator, Denis Jenkinson.
 Also, the number 722 did not have a white field (circle) behind it.
-Perhaps the organizers predicted that Fangio was going to win, so the victory poster was printed with the likeness of his car.
+Perhaps the organizers predicted that Fangio would win, and the victory posters were printed with the likeness of his car.

+Mercedes-Benz Pontonobilia